-Hanover NH: Dartmouth and Appalachian Trail
+7 Stirring Things To Do In Hanover NH: Arts and the Appalachian Trail

 WHY GO: It’s no big secret that Hanover NH is Dartmouth College.
 The campus takes up most of Hanover, including the Town Green and some shops.

-But there are several reasons why even non-college bound explorers flock to this quintessential New England community: for the world-renowned Assyrian Reliefs dating back to Biblical times, to hike the Appalachian Trail which runs up to the front door of the Hanover Inn, to learn the art of croissant baking at “America’s oldest flour company,” and to see the angst-ridden murals of a colleague of Diego Rivera.
+But there are several reasons why even non-college bound explorers flock to this quintessential New England college town: for the world-renowned Assyrian Reliefs dating back to Biblical times, to hike the Appalachian Trail which runs up to the front door of the Hanover Inn, to learn the art of croissant baking at “America’s oldest flour company,” and to see the angst-ridden murals of a colleague of Diego Rivera.

 All this and of course the Mavens-researched picks of hotels and restaurants.
 You don’t have to have elite college credentials to come to Hanover.
 Just Ivy League curiosity.

-What to do in Hanover NH
+Things to do in Hanover NH And Nearby

 VISIT: Hood Museum of Art